 HRM put this to workplace investigator and Director at Worklogic, Jason Clark.

 Support person 101

-In simple terms, a support person is there to provide moral and emotional support for the employee.
-They could be a colleague, union representative, lawyer, friend or family member – however, tread carefully with the last two (more on that in a moment).
+The role of a support person is to provide moral and emotional support for an employee.
+They could be a colleague, union representative, lawyer, friend or family member.
+However, tread carefully on the latter (more on that in a moment).

 A support person is not there to engage with the meeting, answer questions, speak on behalf of the employee or disrupt proceedings, says Clark.
 Instead, their role is to act as a (semi) silent, supportive bystander – they can offer advice to the employee throughout the meeting and take notes.

-The Fair Work Act doesn’t specify that employers offer an employee the opportunity to bring a support person to a meeting, but refusing an employee’s request to have a support person present could work against you if the employee later lodges an unfair dismissal claim.
+The Fair Work Act doesn’t specify that employers are obligated to offer an employee the opportunity to bring a support person to a meeting, but it is best-practice to do so, and refusing an employee’s request to have a support person present goes against section 387 of the Fair Work Act.